Contents:

 Peace Dollar (1921-1935)

-This dollar is a reminder of the post-war peace and is highly valued for its artistic design and historical importance.
+It is a reminder of the post-war peace and is highly valued for its artistic design and historical importance.
 It was designed by Anthony de Francisci.
 It commemorates the peace following World War I and features Liberty with a radiant crown on the obverse and an eagle perched on a rock on the reverse.

 Factors of Value: Condition, mint mark, rarity of specific dates.